St Andrew's Church, Norwich: Interior

-Also interred at the church are silversmith Arthur Haselwood II and his wife, Elizabeth, herself also a silversmith.
+Also interred at the church are silversmith Elizabeth Haselwood and her husband, Arthur Haselwood II himself also a silversmith.

-Organ

 The first organ in the church was installed in 1808.
-This was G.P.
-England and had previously been in the Assembly House, then called Chapel Field House.
+This was originally built by G.P.
+England in 1794, and had previously been in the Assembly House, then called Chapel Field House.
+This organ was removed from the church and in 1863 was installed at St Laurence, though later went to St Mary's, South Walsham.
 The current organ was installed in 1905 and is by Norman and Beard.
 The successor firm of Hill, Norman & Beard added pipes and swell sub-octave coupler in 1919 and rebuilt it in 1980.
 The case was also installed in 1905, although it is not the work of Norman & Beard.
 A specification of the organ can be found on the National Pipe Organ Register.